johnamdickson/portfolio-project-4/README.md

 - This [website](https://www.scaler.com/topics/multiline-comment-in-python/) gave guidance for making multi-line comments where using `“””` is recommended for docstrings and using `#` for comments.
 - Guidance on JS function comments was taken from this [website.](https://courses.cs.washington.edu/courses/cse154/18au/resources/styleguide/commenting.html#:~:text=Function%20Commenting%20Format,a%20value%20of%20%2D1)
 - Thanks to my tutor Graham for his excellent advice during the mentoring sessions and also for the positive feedback.
+- The Full Stack Framework walkthrough blogging project provided much inspiration for this project.
+- Two former students READMEs and project formations were also beneficial to this project.
+They can be found [here](https://github.com/AliOKeeffe/PP4_My_Meal_Planner/tree/main) and [here.](https://github.com/MattBCoding/pp4-the-pantry)

 ### Media
 - The site fonts were source from [Google Fonts.](https://fonts.google.com/)